gsiems/Shed/README.md

  **-o** *string* The output file to write to.
 If no file is specified then STDOUT is written to.

+ **-s** *int*    The number of bytes from the beginning of the file to skip
+                 before dumping.
+The default is to not skip any bytes.

  **-w** *int*    The number of bytes to output per line.
 The default is wrap at 16 bytes.
                  If w is less than 1 then all output are written to one line.